 - Structural unemployment.
 This unemployment arises because unemployed workers do not have skills.
 Or, they have skills but don’t match the demand.
 The cause is due to changes in the economic structure, for example, due to changes in technology.

 - Cyclical unemployment.
-During the business cycle, it is not only real GDP that fluctuates, but also the unemployment rate.
+During the business cycle, it is not only real GDP that fluctuates but also the unemployment rate.
 Although labor supply remains unchanged, the demand for labor changes during phases of the business cycle.
 Thus, there are periods when demand is high (cyclical unemployment is low).
 And there are periods when demand is low (cyclical unemployment is high).

 - Seasonal unemployment.
 This is like cyclical unemployment, but the problem stems from seasonal factors.
 It is not caused by the ups and downs of economic activity.
-For example, the demand for certain jobs during holidays is often higher than the regular season.
+For example, the demand for certain jobs during holidays is often higher than in the regular season.

 Structural unemployment plus frictional unemployment forms the natural rate of unemployment.
 It will exist over time, even though the economy is at full employment (GDP is at its potential level).
 So the unemployment rate never equals zero.

-Causes of the unemployment rate
+Causes of the Unemployment Rate

+Unemployment occurs when the demand for labor is higher than the supply of labor.
 Demand refers to how much employment is available.
 When it is low, job availability is insufficient to absorb the labor supply, resulting in a high unemployment rate.
 Conversely, when demand is high, people find it easy to find a job, and the unemployment rate falls.

 The demand for labor depends on the profit prospects of businesses.
 Better profit prospects encourage them to increase production.
 They will recruit more workers.
 Demand is high when the economy is prosperous (economic expansion).